 The architect chose an uneven site covering a surface area of 15 hectares where 40 detached houses were to be built.
 Only two were actually completed, and Gaudí lived in one of them.
 It is now a museum devoted to the architect’s life and work.
 Gaudí prepared the site of Park Güell between 1900 and 1914, showcasing his urban-planning concerns by building paths, arcades and viaducts that were fully integrated into Barcelona’s natural surroundings.
 The park is located in the Gracia district.

 While passing through the entrance of Park Güell, the remarkable dragon fountain without fail captivates the attention of passers-by.
-This dragon is bejewelled in beautiful coloured tiling and there is something rather mesmerising and enchanting about it.
+This dragon is bejeweled in beautiful colored tiling and there is something rather mesmerizing and enchanting about it.
 There is a beautiful walkway supported by twisting rock pillars that appear to be growing out of the ground like tree trunks.
 Although these pillars are somewhat peculiar in shape, they somehow also feel strangely natural.
 Gaudí was strongly influenced by natural shapes and used them much in his work.

-If you reach the top of Park Güell, there is a blissful terraced area overlooking the city, where you can get a sublime view of the park and of course Barcelona City.
-Here you will find an explosion of colour with the beautiful tiled mosaic seats.
-The vibrant colours of the tiles are truly breath-taking.
+If you reach the top of Park Güell, there is a blissful terraced area overlooking the city.
+In there, you can get a sublime view of the park and of course Barcelona City.
+Here you will find an explosion of color with the beautiful tiled mosaic seats.
+The vibrant colors of the tiles are truly breath-taking.
 Park Güell also has a small house in the park, which is where Gaudí lived at one point.
-The house has now been converted into a museum and contains interesting furniture and artefacts which were also designed by Gaudí.
+The house has now been converted into a museum and contains interesting furniture and artifacts which were also designed by Gaudí.

 In Park Güell there are two houses, which were completed as well as pavilions for visitors and park keepers.
-The pavilions, designed by Gaudí, seem to be inspired by Hansel and Gretel, with curved roofs that are covered with radiant coloured tiles and ornamented spires.
-The staircase at the entrance of the park is a magnificent sight, at first glance the view takes you aback, and this was also designed by Gaudí.
-The dragon-like lizard, which is ornate with multi-coloured tiles, is at the centre of the staircase and it is the best known symbol of the park.
+The pavilions, designed by Gaudí; seem to be inspired by Hansel and Gretel, with curved roofs that are covered with radiant colored tiles and ornamented spires.
+The staircase at the entrance of the park is a magnificent sight.
+At first glance, the view takes you back, and this was also designed by Gaudí.
+The dragon-like lizard, which is ornate with multi-colored tiles, is at the center of the staircase.
+Furthermore, it is the best-known symbol of the park.

 Park Güell is located in the district of Gràcia.
 You have to pay to get access to the monumental area of the park where all the buildings we wrote about in this blog are.
 It is recommended to order a ticket online in advance to be sure you can enter the park because the number of visitors per day is limited.
 However, you can also walk freely in other parts of the park.